 What is a bloodborne pathogens exposure control plan?

-1. Exposure determination - The plan should include the names, department and task of each employee where the potential for occupation exposure to bodily fluids exists.
+1. Exposure determination - The plan should include the names, departments, and tasks of each employee where the potential for occupation exposure to bodily fluids exists.

 2. Methods of implementation and control - There are several elements that will help reduce the potential for exposure to employees including:

-- Exposure control plan - A written plan outlining processes and procedures to prevent and correct exposure of potential infectious diseases and provide employee training.
+Exposure control plan - A written plan outlining processes and procedures to prevent and correct exposure to potential infectious diseases and provide employee training.

-- Laundry - Clothing that may have been exposed must be disposed of or treated appropriately, being placed in red, leak-proof bags marked with biohazard symbol.
+Laundry - Clothing that may have been exposed must be disposed of or treated appropriately, being placed in red, leak-proof bags marked with biohazard symbols.

 3. Hepatitis B Vaccine - The employer will provide training and vaccinations to employees who, as part of their job will be exposed to potentially infectious bodily fluids.
 There are a few reasons an employee would not be required to be vaccinated but generally, everyone should be.
 Any employee who declines the vaccination must sign a document of refusal to be kept with the other bloodborne pathogens program records.